cyyeh/ml-platform/README.md

 4. Database logs and Tensorboard logs would be stored under the `logs` directory.
 5. You will find `makefile` to kick off the platform.
 It has three different commands to build, start, and stop platform.

-* To build platform
+* To build the platform

         make build

-* To start platform
+* To start the platform

         make up

+* To stop the platform

+        make stop

-* To stop platform
+* To stop the platform and remove containers

         make down

 * To visit JupyterLab type the following address on your favorite browser:

         http://localhost:8888/